mkp170791/numpy/doc/source/user/c-info.python-as-glue.rst

 stable method for wrapping C/C++-libraries to a large variety of other languages.
 It does not specifically understand NumPy arrays but can be made useable with NumPy through the use of typemaps.
-There are some sample typemaps in the numpy/tools/swig directory under numpy.i together with an example module that makes use of them.
+There are some sample typemaps in the numpy_demo/tools/swig directory under numpy_demo.i together with an example module that makes use of them.
 SWIG excels at wrapping large C/C++ libraries because it can (almost) parse their headers and auto-produce an interface.
 Technically, you need to generate a ``.i``